Veda Scott: All Elite Wrestling (2020)

 Scott was part of the commentary team for AEW's Women's Tag Team Cup Tournament: The Deadly Draw, which began on August 3, 2020.
 After the conclusion of the tournament, they joined the commentary team on AEW Dark.

 Personal life

 Scott was studying law during their professional wrestling debut in 2011, and graduated from the Drexel University School of Law in 2012.
 They were also a former Drexel Law Review editor.

 Scott is vegan.
 They are non-binary and use they/them and she/her pronouns.
-Scott has been engaged to fellow professional wrestler Mike Bailey since 2020, and they got married in May 2022.
+Scott became engaged to fellow professional wrestler Mike Bailey in 2020, and they were married in May 2022.